 The United States typically offers two different types of humanitarian remedies for people who have arrived in the United States after having fled difficult situations: Temporary Protected Status (TPS) and asylum.

 Ukraine's TPS designation officially went into effect on April 19, 2022, the date it was published in the Federal Register.
 See the relevant page of the USCIS website for instructions for applying.
-The registration period lasts from April 19, 2022 to October 19, 2023.
+The initial registration period lasted from April 19, 2022 to October 19, 2023; then was extended and redesignated through April 19, 2025.
 For help, also see Filling Out Form I-821 for TPS and Filling Out Form I-765, Application for Employment Authorization.

 Applying for asylum is also a possibility for Ukrainians already in the United States, and unlike TPS, has the potential to lead to a U.S. green card (lawful permanent residence) and ultimately U.S. citizenship.
 Approval for asylum is based on highly individual circumstances, however; fleeing a war of conflict is not enough by itself.
 You would need to prove that you were selected for persecution, or fear future persecution, by a government or forces beyond the government's control; and that you have been or will be targeted based on one of five grounds: your race, religion, nationality, political opinion, or membership in a particular social group.
 If Russia were to succeed in taking over Ukraine's government, then someone who's been a known vocal opponent of Putin, for example, or who was a member of Zelensky's government, would likely have a fine argument for asylum.